 From an EU summit in Brussels, the Prime Minister stated that he is committed to “maximum exposure”, and that “our first principle must be maximum transparency”.
 There’s no obvious sign of it yet.

 The third move, revealed this week, a ‘private’ inquiry into the Iraq war, shows how clearly the higher echelons have failed to understand how public and private domains operate in the relationship between leaders and their people.

-So, politics and print (or the press) would contend that it was in the public interest to avoid privacy and secrecy in all matters of public life, and even to some degree the private lives of its servants.
+So, politics and the press would contend that it was in the public interest to avoid privacy and secrecy in all matters of public life, and even to some degree the private lives of its servants.

-The anonymous author of the now defunct blog NightJack, which provided insight into the inner workings and bureaucracy of the constabulary, was revealed this week.
-Inquisitive journalism procured the details and a judge rejected the author’s appeal against their release, ruling effectively that writers publishing material on the internet forfeited their right to withhold names and identities should they be in any way detectable.
+Investigative journalism procured the details and a judge rejected the author’s appeal against their release, ruling that writers publishing material on the internet forfeited their right to withhold names and identities should they be in any way detectable.

 Anonymity provides a thin veil between publicity and privacy.
-Controversial speech acts these may be, but what anonymity can do is encourage the spread of information that would otherwise never be shared.
+What it can do is encourage the spread of information that would otherwise never be shared.
 This specific case revolves around ‘public interest’, so the journalist justified himself.

 The Cabinet Opened

-The bleeding head held aloft in January 1649, reminding Marvell of that found on the Capitol Hill, ‘which caused the architects to run’, might remind the PM of his one resemblance of Cromwell.
-Did he, in fact, ‘by industrious valor climb / To ruin the great work of Time’
+The bleeding head held aloft in January 1649 reminds Andrew Marvell of that on the Capitol Hill, ‘which caused the architects to run’.
+It might remind the PM of one terrifying resemblance of Cromwell, who ‘by industrious valor’ climbs / ‘To ruin the great work of Time’